 Chambers UK Bar, 2023

-George is a specialist consumer law barrister and has experience across all of Chambers’ core practice areas, including consumer finance, financial services, regulatory crime and general consumer law.
+• George is a specialist regulatory and consumer law barrister and has experience across all of Chambers’ core practice areas, including consumer finance, financial services, regulatory crime and general consumer law.
 He undertakes drafting and advisory work and appears in both criminal and civil courts.

 • Financial services, regulated lending and consumer finance

-He has particular experience with “mis-selling” and “secret commission” claims relating to PPI, motor finance commissions, and solar panels.
+• This includes “financial mis-selling” and “secret broker commission” claims, particularly those relating to PPI, mortgages, motor finance, and solar panels.

 • Trading standards and regulatory crime

-George assisted Jonathan Kirk KC and Iain MacDonald in the judicial review of “use by dates” and “unsafe food” in relation to the Food Safety and Hygiene (England) Regulations 2013 and the food information to consumers regulations, Regulation (EU) 1169/2011.
+George assisted Jonathan Kirk KC and Iain MacDonald in the judicial review of “use by dates” and “unsafe food” in relation to the Food Safety and Hygiene (England) Regulations 2013 and the food information to consumers regulations, Regulation (EU) 1169/2011: R (Tesco Stores Ltd) v Birmingham Magistrates’ Court [2020] EWHC 799 (Admin).

 • General consumer law

-George has a broad experience of other consumer matters, including:
+George has broad experience of consumer law matters, including those relating to:

 • Frustrated contracts